What goes in which bin?

 When recycling, please remember:

-- Cardboard boxes - Cardboard boxes can go in your recycling bin.
-Large cardboard boxes can be flattened and placed next to your recycling bin or you can take them to the household waste recycling centres.
-Please make sure cardboard is dry, we cannot recycle wet cardboard.
+- cardboard boxes can go in your recycling bin - large ones can be flattened and placed next to your recycling bin or you can take them to the household waste recycling centres, please make sure cardboard is dry, we cannot recycle wet cardboard

-- Please do not put clothes, shoes or bedding in your recycling bin.
-These should be taken to charity or your local recycling centre.
+- do not put clothes, shoes or bedding in your recycling bin - these should be taken to charity or your local recycling centre

 The following items go into your grey recycling bin with the blue lid.